cfdair/seek_coding_challenge/README.md

 Such that if two profile share a `firstName` and `lastName` they will be considered different people who just happen to have the same name.

+## Answers

+The list of questions and respective answers are found in answers.log.

 ## Getting Started

 This project assumes the following about the environment: